docsforadobe/after-effects-scripting-guide/docs/items/compitem.md

 #### Description

-When true, only layers with shy set to false are shown in the Timeline panel.
-When false, all layers are visible, including those whose shy value is true.
+When `true`, only layers with shy set to `false` are shown in the Timeline panel.
+When `false`, all layers are visible, including those whose shy value is `true`.
 Corresponds to the value of the Hide All Shy Layers button in the Composition panel.

 #### Type